microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/membersaddedeventmessagedetail.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents details for members added event message.
-This message is generated when members are added to a chat, a channel or a team.
+This message is generated when members are added to a chat, a channel, or a team.

 Inherits from [eventMessageDetail](../resources/eventmessagedetail.md).